Donna Hay's easy to make rich and fudgy Chocolate Brownies converted for the Thermomix.

-Sometimes you just need some soul food and these rich and decadent Thermomix Chocolate Brownies hit the spot.
+Sometimes you need some soul food, and these rich and decadent Thermomix Chocolate Brownies hit the spot.
 They’re soft and gooey with a crackly top and take only ten minutes to prepare in the Thermomix.

 Note: This is a summary of the instructions.
 The full ingredients and instructions are shown in the recipe card below.

-- Melt the butter, sugar and cocoa powder in the TM bowl for 3 minutes on 50 degrees.
+- Melt the butter, sugar and cocoa powder in the TM bowl for 3 minutes at 50 degrees.

-- Set the Thermomix running for 1 minutes whilst you add the eggs one at a time and vanilla extract through the hole in the lid.
+- Set the Thermomix running for 1 minute while adding the eggs one at a time and vanilla extract through the hole in the lid.

 - Lastly, add the flour and mix for a few seconds until combined.